openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/dynamic-shapes/openvino-without-dynamic-shapes-api.rst

 Several approaches to emulate dynamic shapes are considered in this article.
-Apply the following methods only if the :doc:`native dynamic shape API <openvino_docs_OV_UG_DynamicShapes>` does not work or does not perform as expected.
+Apply the following methods only if the :doc:`native dynamic shape API <../dynamic-shapes>` does not work or does not perform as expected.

 Padding
 ####################